MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-subscribe-from-alert.md

 3. The text boxes for the conditions and criteria for when the notification is sent are pre-populated with default values from the alert.
 Select **Next**.

-4. Select **Add or Remove** to select the notification subscriber that the notifications should be sent to.
+4. Select **Add or Remove** to select the notification subscriber to whom the notifications should be sent.

 5. Select **Search** to display all available subscribers.